ademar/MagnifyingGlass/component/Details.md

-`MagnifyingGlass` provides a magnifying glass or loupe effect that enlarges the graphic content under your touch.
+`MagnifyingGlass` implements a magnifying glass or loupe effect that enlarges the graphic content under your touch.

 ## Example